 With my almost one year old, Cupcake, I just couldn’t sit around and wait.
 My husband wasn’t on board for any expensive tests or extra ultrasounds so I took to the internet and started doing some at home gender tests.
 As I’m preparing for Cupcake’s first birthday (it’s been a year already?), I’ve been looking through all of my old mementos from pregnancy and not only wanted to share with you the At Home Gender Tests but also this list of wives tales about baby gender that I did during that pregnancy along with the results so you can help decide your own stance on the accuracy of at home gender determination methods.

 No two pregnancies are ever the same, so just because your symptoms suggested girl the first time it might not be true the next time.

 2. How you carry the baby.
 If you carry the baby high, you’re having a girl.
 If you carry your baby low, you’re having a boy.
 Determining the sex of the baby through position seems pretty far fetched to me as we all have different body types.
 But I did carry both of my girls high and out in front, so this wives tales proved true for me.

 3. Constant cravings.
 You know the saying that little girls are sugar and spice and everything nice?
 Supposed what you yearn for is another way to determine gender and if you crave sweet things then it’s a girl and salty things you’ll be expecting a boy.
 This wives tale was 50/50 for me.
 I craved loads of sweets (donuts, pie, cake, etc) with my oldest.
-However, with my youngest, I craved salty and spicy things – think Philly cheesesteaks dripping with queso and jalapeños, easy cheesy chicken enchiladas, and spicy macaroni and cheese.
+However, with my youngest, I craved salty and spicy things – Philly cheesesteaks dripping with queso and jalapeños, easy cheesy chicken enchiladas, and spicy macaroni and cheese.